iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 3 reviews"/>
 </p>

+> It's ok, but if people don't report anything, the rest of us don't know.
+Besides, South Carolina, as of today, is almost fully open and the mask mandate is pretty much history, except places like medical and schools.<br> :date: __2021-05-23 21:57:27__

 > Haven't used it very much.<br> :date: __2021-04-24 16:29:23__

 > Nice idea, but way too few total downloads to make the app effective.<br> :date: __2021-03-29 22:56:49__